AmeliaSZK/CoulAdj-Java-CLI/README.md

 $ make clean
 ```

-To remove build artifacts and then compile and launch tests:
+To remove build artifacts and then compile and test correctness:
 ```
 $ make fresh
 ```

+## Test results
+If you get no failure message, then all tests passed.

+The program will print its execution time on `stderr` when it is done.
+For the correctness test, this output is suppressed by the bash script.
+For the performance test, you'll be shown this output.

+(You should look into the source of the performance script (`test-perf.sh`)
+to better understand the output, because I kind of wrote it quickly... 😶)

+The correctness test does *not* verify the `--dont-relate-diagonals` option.